GAJABDADDY/EDA-Capstone-Project---Hotel-Booking-Analysis/README.md

 ## Technologies Used
 - Python for data cleaning, transformation, and analysis
-- Jupyter Notebook for code execution and documentation
+- Google Collab for code execution and documentation
 - GitHub for version control and collaboration

 ## Dataset Description